 If you are among the obligated entities to appoint a Tax Auditor, you must submit this appointment within the first 5 months after the fiscal year’s closure.
 The deadline for doing this in El Salvador is May 31st.

-The Ordinary General Shareholders Meeting must be held within five months following the closure of the fiscal year and by the deadline of May 31st in El Salvador.
+The Ordinary General Shareholders Meeting must be held within five months following the closure of the fiscal year.
+That means before May 31st in El Salvador.

-Biz Latin Hub Can Help You With Annual Entity Compliance in El Salvador
+Biz Latin Hub can help with corporate requirements in El Salvador

 It is important that investors can obtain a deep understanding of the requirements and processes involved in registering a corporation in El Salvador.
 This understanding, combined with the support of a local partner, will ensure your commercial success in the region.
 For those familiar with the local processes in El Salvador, establishing an S.A de C.V is a straightforward and painless procedure.